 - Get in your service hours while having fun.

-- You’ll get a free Slope Day T-Shirt.
+- You’ll get a free Slope Day T-Shirt and water bottle!

 - A chance to win some great prizes.